 Yes, we know, the US hasn’t gone yet; and four years is a long time.
 In reality, it will be in the next Presidential term before the country can formally depart the Paris Agreement.
 Donald Trump’s decision to join Syria and Nicaragua as a ‘Paris Pariah’ seems to be a combination of a Fossil-Fuel Industry’s last gasp alongside a Steve Bannon-inspired attempt at systemic disruption.
+But what is the deal with Trump and climate change?
 Whatever the underlying cause, there must be consequences for America’s relationships with the Convention and the many other actors in the complex landscape we have been describing over the past few weeks.

 We’ve identified six markers – posed as questions – which could feed through into threats to the finance order starting to grow around Paris.
 We put these questions to NDCi.global’s advisors and other commentators and colleagues from the finance and legal worlds.